 To the best of our knowledge this is the only survey paper that treats both the venture capital (VC) and the buyout (BO) segments as subsets of a broader, private equity industry.
 By doing so, we highlight similarities among them - what makes them both 'private equity' - in contrast to the public equity markets.
 The key defining characteristics are the illiquidity of the capital and the information asymmetry between insiders and outsiders of the firms.
 Often times, the focus in the literature is on 'leveraged' in the 'leveraged buyouts' - even though an LBO is just one of many deal structures that private equity investors employ to deploy their fund capital.
-We instead focus on what distinguishes both the venture capital and mutual funds, and discuss the theory and evidence on this 'private equity' industry both as financial intermediaries and as an asset class.3
+We instead focus on what distinguishes both the venture capital and buyout funds from other investment management vehicles, such as hedge funds and mutual funds, and discuss the theory and evidence on this 'private equity' industry both as financial intermediaries and as an asset class.3